-As a Cornell colleague engaged in publishing, you can register for a free account.
+As a Cornell faculty, student, staff member or organization engaged in publishing, you can register for a free account.
 Unlike private accounts with subscription-based limitations on number of perma.cc links created, your Cornell-affiliated account allows you to create an unlimited amount of perma.cc links.
 This account can be used for your own authorship or as part of the editorial and publication process for Cornell-affiliated journals.

 Perma.cc is appropriate for any publicly accessible online resource; however, we encourage using DOIs when available for materials published in a journal or repository that has a preservation policy.

 A perma.cc link is limited to a single URL.
 If wishing to cite multiple pages on a website, different perma.cc links will need to be created for each page.